motine/sta/README.md

 ![](sta/imgs/mouse.png)

-For the sake of simplicity, there is no event listeners or event polling.
+For the sake of simplicity, there is no event listening or event polling.
-Yet, there are functions to ask for the current mouse position and check which key is currently pressed.
+Yet, there are functions to ask for the current mouse position.
+Also, you can check which key is currently pressed.
-_Limitation: We can only recognizing a single key at any given time._
+_Limitation: We can only recognize a single key at any given time._

 ```c
 // ...